-The law has not been given much attention in the recent offerings on the new insolvency laws, with their limited focus on process and lodgements.
+The law has not been given much attention in the recent CLE and professional offerings on the new insolvency laws, with their limited focus on process and lodgements.
 The parts commencing imminently, on 1 March 2017, contain important but unexplained roles of various bodies in the regulation and discipline process.

 There may be significant administrative law concerns (a practitioner’s registration may be suspended without an interview; a disciplinary committee is at large in what factors it takes into account), along with concerns about the use of confidential regulator information, the authority of ARITA, the Tasmanian Law Society and individual committee members, and their potential liabilities, and new court powers that can take into account “public confidence” in the profession.
 And on day one, lawyers may be interested in asking practitioners about purchasing their voidable transaction claims.

 Without purporting to be comprehensive, here is a legal analysis from my reading around the new law.